 - 1 Do one of the following: - In Job Editor: On the sidebar, click Color.
-On the Color tab, expand the Spot Colors panel, and click Edit in Color Editor. - In Job Center: On the toolbar, click Color Editor. - 2 Do one of the following: - Create a new spot color table: In the toolbar, click New Table.
-In the New Table dialog box, type a name for the spot color table.
-Then, select a printer, a workflow, and a media.
+On the Color tab, expand the Spot Colors panel, and click Edit in Color Editor. - In Job Center: On the toolbar, click Color Editor. - 2 Do one of the following: - Create a new spot color table: In the toolbar, click New Table. - Open an existing spot color table: In the toolbar, click Open, and browse to a spot color table.
+Color Editor supports spot color tables in the following formats: CXF, BCT, or TAB. - Import spot colors from a different spot color table: Click File > Import.